Alyesha Wise

 Alyesha Wise, also known as Ms. Wise, is a poet, teaching artist and co-founder of Spoken Literature Art Movement (S.L.A.M).
 From Camden, New Jersey, Alyesha currently resides in Los Angeles where she also serves as a teaching artist for Street Poets, Inc.

 Wise previously served as the head coach of Da Poetry Lounge's slam team and a co-coach for the Get Lit Youth slam team.
 She co-founded and was a co-host of The Pigeon Presents: The Philadelphia Poetry Slam.
 She has been featured in a speaking engagement on the TEDx Talk series in which she dedicated the talk to her younger sister and Camden.
 While in Philadelphia, Wise was a co-host of Jus Words, the longest running weekly open mic in the city at the time.

-Wise is the founder and organizer of Black Women Necessary, a safe space for black women.
+Wise founded and organized Black Women Necessary, a safe and supportive space dedicated to Black women.
 Wise also served as a former teaching artist and volunteer coordinator at New Earth, and continues to teach and mentor in Los Angeles youth detention centers.
 In 2017, she authored the book, Carnival.
 Ron Howard once said about Alyesha's performance style, "Very Powerful."

 Wise's poetry commonly expresses themes of feminism, African-American culture, bodies and inherited trauma, social justice, queerness, and sexual assault.